 You know what problem I’m talking about…

-After struggling to fall asleep due to the dread of how early your alarm is set, you wake up at 2am having had around 3 hours sleep.
+After struggling to fall asleep due to the dread of how early your alarm is set, you wake up at 2am having had just a couple of hours sleep.

 Somehow you find your way across town in the middle of the night, suitcase in tow, to one of the main transport hubs where you just about make your bus.

 You jump on a depressing airport shuttle full of half-asleep zombie-people hugging travel pillows and sipping on cheap vending-machine coffee.

 Finally, you arrive at the airport at 4am (if you’re lucky) feeling stressed and exhausted.

 Well rather than putting yourself through this ordeal each time you have an early flight, why not head up the night before and stay inside the airport?
 And no, I don’t mean be one of those people asleep on top of their suitcase on the check-in floor.

 Instead, sleep in luxury at a hotel inside of the airport itself…

 #CleverTravel with YOTEL

 YOTEL is a hotel chain created by Simon Woodroffe, a founding member of the YO!
 Company.
 They offer affordable hotels with elements of luxury in smart spaces, inspired by the luxury of first class airline travel.
 They have hotels in New York, Boston and Singapore, as well as several YOTELAIR airport hotels.

 There are currently YOTELAIR hotels at both London Gatwick and Heathrow, as well as Paris’s Charles de Gaulle and Amsterdam Schiphol airport.
 Their ‘smart cabins’ are bookable for a minimum of 4 hours, and check in and check out times are completely flexible, meaning they’re perfect for those early flights, or even as a place to nap during a short layover.